 This recipe *could* feed 3 to 4, but the two of us have no problem devouring the whole batch!
 Feel free to scale it up or down as you like.

 - Potatoes.
 There’s nothing like a plate of hot and crispy potatoes, especially when they’re this easy to make!
 Plus, potatoes are rich in minerals, vitamins, and antioxidants.
-Both russet potatoes and Yukon Gold potatoes will work here.
+Both russet potatoes (which are perfect for the Air Fryer Baked Potato too) and Yukon Gold potatoes will work here.

 - Olive Oil.
 A little oil helps the fries become perfectly crispy.